 Kandy Temple of the Tooth Relic

-Lankatilaka Vihara is an ancient Buddhist temple situated in Udunuwara of Kandy.
-It is located on Daulagala road approximately 4 km from Pilimatalawa junction and a few kilometres from Gadaladeniya Vihara.
+Lankatilaka Vihara is an ancient Buddhist temple situated in Udunuwara of Kandhis temple was built by King Bhuvanekabahu IV, who reigned from 1341 to 1351 AD is it is a few kilometres from Gadaladeniya Vihara.
 It is considered the most magnificent architectural edifice created during the Gampola era.
 The ancient stone scripts (Shila Lekhana) of Lankathilaka temple reveals a considerable amount of vital information relating to the Gampola era.
 The statue of Buddha of the temple depicts the style of south Indian arts.

 Situated in Pilimathalawa, Kandy, the history of the temple goes back to the 14th century.
 According to historical reports this temple was built in 1344, under the patronage of King Bhuvanekabahu IV, who reigned from 1341 to 1351 A. D., by the Ven.
 Seelavamsa Dharmakirti.
 The architecture of the temple was designed following Hindu artistic South Indian styles.
 On the rock outcrop upon which the temple stands, is a carved inscription regarding the temple’s construction.